kevlarcade/dotfiles/README.md

 ![scrot of current desktop](screenshot.png)

+# many new changes that the readme does not reflect yet

 ## installed software
 Not all of this is required for the configuration, it's just the list of software that I personally use and recommend.